json-schema-org/json-schema-org.github.io/index.md

 -   some [examples](examples.md)
 -   the growing list of [JSON (Hyper-)Schema software](implementations.md)

 We encourage updating to the latest specification, as described by the draft-06 meta-schemas.
-However, if you are still on draft-04, you be be interested in:
+However, if you are still using draft-04, you may be interested in:
 -   this [excellent guide](http://spacetelescope.github.io/understanding-json-schema/) for schema authors, from the [Space Telescope Science Institute](http://www.stsci.edu/)

 Questions?
 Feeling helpful?
 Get involved on: